Biden to push for more coronavirus relief, setting up a clash with GOP

 Biden has consistently said that bolstering the economy will be one of his four top priorities — along with ending the pandemic, addressing climate change and promoting racial justice — suggesting he will put a strong emphasis on new spending.
 He has been vague about what he would like in a new package, but it would probably include aid to cities and funds to prepare for opening public schools.

 That push, however, will clash with an energized Republican Party eager to reestablish its fiscally conservative bona fides.
-McConnell (R-Ky.) has signaled that he recognizes additional negotiations are likely, but said it would be difficult to finalize another package.
+McConnell (R-Ky.) has signaled that he recognizes additional negotiations are likely but said it would be difficult to finalize another package.

 Privately, many in Biden’s party agree it will be hard to persuade Republicans to reopen the debate after the protracted, often tortuous negotiation that led to this last-minute deal days before Christmas.